|Professor in Durham Law School||PCL121||+44 (0) 191 33 42831|

 - Fenwick, H (Published).
 ‘Reconciling international human rights law with executive non-trial-based counter-terror measures: the case of UK temporary exclusion orders’.
 In The Rule of Crisis: Crisis Legislation, Emergencies and the Rule of Law.
 Auriel, P Springer.

 - Fenwick, H (Published).
 An ECHR right to access a registered partnership?
 In The Future of Registered Partnerships.
 Hayward, H & Sherpe, J Intersentia.

-- Fenwick, H (2018).
+- Fenwick, H (2019).
 Criminalisation and quasi-criminalisation of terrorism: emerging trends and tensions with human rights law in the UK.
-In Oxford Handbook of Criminal Process.
+In The Oxford Handbook of Criminal Process.
 Brown, Darryl K. Turner, Jenia Iontcheva & Weisser, Bettina Oxford University Press.

 - Fenwick, H (2017).
 Feminist version of the judgment in ABC v Ireland.
 In International Law Feminist Judgments.
 Lavers, T & Hodson, L Hart.

 - Fenwick, Helen (2015).
 Enhanced Subsidiarity and a Dialogic Approach - Or Appeasement in Recent Cases on Criminal Justice, Public Order and Counter-Terrorism at Strasbourg Against the UK?
 In The UK and European Human Rights A Strained Relationship?.
 Ziegler, Katja S., Wicks, Elizabeth & Hodson, Loveday Oxford: Hart.
 194-213.